Nawwaf1729/Stock-Forecasting-with-sentiment-analysis/README.md

 # Stock Forecasting with Sentiment Analysis using LSTM and IndoBERT

+Made by: Nawwaf Anshorulloh Supriyatna & Daffa Syauqi Raihan

+# Overview

 This repository explores how **market sentiment** extracted from news or social media can be combined with **time-series models (LSTM, 1D-CNN, Ensemble LSTM+1D-CNN)** to forecast stock price movements in the Indonesian market.
 Sentiment is computed using **IndoBERT**, while historical price data is modeled with deep learning.

-> 🚧 **Status:** Work in progress – code, experiments, and documentation are still being developed.

 ---